Management of attention deficit hyperactivity disorder: Use in preschoolers

 Parents of children with ADHD note that they usually display their symptoms at an early age.
 There have been few longitudinal studies on the long-term effects of stimulant use in children.
 The use of stimulant medication has not been approved by the FDA for children under the age of six.
 A growing trend is the diagnosis of younger children with ADHD.
 Prescriptions for children under the age of 5 rose nearly 50 percent from 2000 to 2003.
 Research on this issue has indicated that stimulant medication can help younger children with "severe ADHD symptoms" but typically at a lower dose than older children.
 It was also found that children at this age are more sensitive to side effects and should be closely monitored.
 Evidence suggests that careful assessment and highly individualized behavioural interventions significantly improve both social and academic skills, while medication only treats the symptoms of the disorder.
 "One of the primary reasons cited for the growing use of psychotropic interventions was that many physicians realize that psychological interventions are costly and difficult to sustain."

 Side effects

+Gastrointestinal

+At therapeutic doses, amphetamine and methylphenidate may cause decreased appetite and abdominal pain, as well as constipation, indigestion, and nausea.
+Non-stimulant medications can also produce gastrointestinal side effects; atomoxetine has been associated with nausea and abdominal discomfort, while the alpha-2 adrenoreceptor agonists guanfacine and clonidine may cause constipation and abdominal pain.

 Growth delay and weight loss

 There is some evidence of mild reductions in growth rate with prolonged stimulant treatment in children, but no causal relationship has been established and reductions do not appear to persist long-term.
 Weight loss almost always corresponds with loss of appetite, which may result from the medication.
 Severe weight loss is very uncommon though.
-Loss of appetite is very temporary and typically comes back as daily effects of stimulates wear off.
+Loss of appetite is very temporary and typically comes back as daily effects of stimulants wear off.
 Nausea, dizziness, and headaches, other side effect, can also indirectly affect appetite and result in weight loss.